Luojiaqimath/ClassbalancedLoss4GBDT/README.md

-This is a python package containing class-balanced loss functions for gradient boosting decision tree.
+This is a Python package containing class-balanced loss functions for gradient boosting decision tree.
+Please refer to the paper for more details.

 You can install the package by:
 ```python